 Sysav – Waste to resources in southern Sweden

 Sysav (South Scania Waste Company) and Sysav Industri AB receives, recycles and treats waste from households and businesses in southern Skåne.
 The companies are owned by 14 municipalities with a joint population of around 700,000, and have approximately 6,000 companies as customers.

-The Ecological City of Tomorrow in the Western Harbour, Malmö
+The Environmentally Sustainable City of Tomorrow in Malmö’s Western Harbour

-Western Harbour, previously a run-down shipyard and industry area of 187 hectares, is today a vivid “city within a city” with a university, ~10,000 inhabitants and more than 16,000 people working (2016).
-The area has its own systems for managing its energy supply and waste treatment.
-Car traffic in the area has been minimized as an environmentally friendly approach to urban planning and mobility.
+Malmö’s Western Harbour, previously a run-down shipyard and industrial area covering 187 hectares, is now a vibrant ‘city within a city’, with a university, around 10,000 residents and more than 16,000 people working there (figure from 2016).
+The area has its own systems for managing its energy supply and waste treatment, and car traffic in the area has been minimised as an environmentally sustainable approach to urban planning and mobility.